smarthome-w/smarthome/docs/README.md

 - mechanical limit switch (one)
 - legacy blinds and mechanical modifications
   - M8 screw with hexagon head mounted on the axis of existing mechanism
-  - servo handles form aluminum C-shapes
+  - servo handles from aluminum (C-shapes)
   - mechanical limit switch mounted to the mechanism on a piece of hard plastic

 - ESP8266 (nodeMCU) driver entry signals